chrishumboldt/Rocket-Flicker/README.md

 ```

 ## Make It Touch Enabled
 To make your flicker touch enabled, just included the Hammer library (Rocket Flicker comes with a copy).
-For example.
+For example:

 ```html
 <body>